The Ultimate Guide to IHG One Rewards Status

 As a lounge member, you can also guest in a second person who’s staying with you in your hotel room.

-After selecting this benefit, your lounge membership will expire at the end of the following calendar year.
-For example, if you chose this benefit in March 2025, you would enjoy lounge access until 31 December 2026.
+After selecting this benefit, your lounge membership will expire at the end of the following calendar year in which you earned it.
+For example, if you chose this benefit in April 2025, you would enjoy lounge access until 31 December 2026.

 For what it’s worth, I personally like that IHG only gives lounge access when you pay for a room rate that includes it, or as a Milestone Reward.
 Since it’s harder to get in, I find that the lounges aren’t as full – and are often better quality – than the lounges at Hilton, Accor or Marriott chain hotels.
 At the same time, the requirement to stay 40 nights per year isn’t too onerous for frequent travellers.